beaubranton4/ncaa_d1_baseball_stats/README.md

         cd ncaa_d1_baseball_stats
     Rename env_template
         mv env_template .env
+    Copy JSON file with Service Account Credentials from your local repository to the same location in the cloned project repo in the VM
-4.1 INSTALLING ALL REQUIREMENTS FOR VM ENVIRONMENT
+        Should keep the name as gcp-credentials.json and move to the credentials folder 4.1 INSTALLING ALL REQUIREMENTS FOR VM ENVIRONMENT
     - Install Docker: (Can Include this in Terraform file) sudo apt-get update